RubixDev/Rug/README.md

 - Required options: `true`, `false`, `ops`
 - Categories: `COMMAND`, `RUG`

+### commandSudo
+A command that executes the exact input as the selected Player
+This is not just an alias for /execute, because inputs without '/' will be sent as a chat message by the selected Player
+- Type: `String`
+- Default value: `ops`
+- Required options: `true`, `false`, `ops`
+- Categories: `COMMAND`, `RUG`

 ### concreteConvertOnCauldron
 Concrete powder converts to concrete blocks when on top of a filled cauldron
 - Type: `boolean`